noah18c/GROUP30_2020/Notes_Leon.md

 	}

 ### Methods required

+	void sort(ColEdge[] array) - sort the array of edges by frequency

+	int pickNextEdge() - Return the index of the next edge by freqency

+	ColEdge removeColoured(ColEdge[] array, int remove) - remove all instances of v == remove and return a copy of the array for recursive search

+	void order(ColEdge[] array) - order each edge so that V is odd and U is even where possible

 **References:**
 New Methods to Color the Vertices of a Graph - D.Brelaz - April 1979 - file:///tmp/mozilla_lsd0/Brelaz79.pdf